ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Accuracy of Statements

-Issuers can make false Statements either intentionally or unintentionally, registering a Statement only proves it was produced by an Issuer.
+Issuers can make false Statements either intentionally or unintentionally; registering a Statement only proves it was produced by an Issuer.
 A registered Statement may be superseded by a subsequently submitted Signed Statement from the same Issuer, with the same subject in the cwt_claims protected header.
 Other Issuers may make new Statements to reflect new or corrected information.
 Relying Parties may choose to include or exclude Statements from Issuers to determine the accuracy of a collection of Statements.